 Note The Recycle Bin should be empty now.
 If not, repeat these steps for any other hard drive letter that you have.

 How the MATS package works to fix this problem

 Note During this process, a dialog box appears.
-This dialog box gives you the option to fix the issue automatically (this is the recommended option) or to manually select individual issues to fix.
+This dialog box gives you the option to fix the issue automatically (This is the recommended option) or to manually select individual issues to fix.
 If you manually select individual issues to fix, you have to select the Problems with deleting files and folders or the Others or I don’t know option from the dialog box.

-- The MATS package verifies that the registry was modified successfully.
+- The MATS package verifies that the Recycle Bin folder was regenerated successfully.